Chris Lewis (cricketer)

 Clairmonte Christopher Lewis (born 14 February 1968) is an English former cricketer, who played for Nottinghamshire, Surrey and Leicestershire in the 1990s.
 He played in 32 Test matches and 53 One Day Internationals (ODIs) for England between 1990 and 1998.
 He was a part of the English squad which finished as runners-up at the 1992 Cricket World Cup.

 Lewis was regarded as an aggressive lower-order batsman, fine fast-medium bowler and an able all-round fielder.
 He was regarded as a colourful player of the game, who never quite lived up to his early potential.
-He was later convicted of drug smuggling.

 International career

 Lewis was drafted into the England squad to tour the West Indies in 1990 when Ricardo Ellcock pulled out through injury, making his one-day international debut during the tour.
 He made his Test debut the following summer against New Zealand.

 He pulled out of England's disappointing tour of Australia the following winter after only one Test, but made an instant impact on his return to the Test team against the West Indies at Birmingham in 1991, taking 6 for 111 (which remained his best Test bowling figures) and scoring 65 (his first Test half-century) batting at no.10.
 That winter he helped England to a series victory in New Zealand, scoring 70 in the first Test, and taking 5 for 31 in the second.
 He then helped England to the final of 1992 Cricket World Cup, highlights coming when he won the man of the match awards in wins against the West Indies (where his wickets included Brian Lara), and Sri Lanka, where he took his best one-day international bowling, 4 for 30.
 Only player of the tournament Martin Crowe won more man of the match awards in the tournament.
 However, England lost the final, Lewis being dismissed first-ball by Wasim Akram.

 His first Test century, in Madras on the occasion of his 25th birthday, on England's 1993 tour of India, gave hope for a bright international future.
 However England lost all their four Tests that winter, Lewis was dropped after the Lord's test against Australia in 1993, and this remained his only Test century.